martinosorb/herding-spikes/README.md

 This process is fully automated, as manual inspection gets very time consuming for large-scale recordings.
 The following steps lead all the way from raw data to sorted units:

 1. Spike detection and spatial signal interpolation - currently runs in 0.1 * real time for 4000 channels, scales linearly with recording duration).
-A stable version is in the sub-project [interpolatingDetection](interpolatingDetection), more efficient is the code in [InterpDetectionDev](InterpDetectionDev).
+Code is in the sub-project [interpolatingDetection](interpolatingDetection).

 2. Spatial event localisation, now has about real-time performance (scales linearly with event number).
-The stable version is in the sub-project  [postProcessing](postProcessing), more efficient is the code in [InterpDetectionDev](InterpDetectionDev).
+The relevant code is in the sub-project  [postProcessing](postProcessing).

 3. Clustering, code in [clustering](clustering).
 This step is parallelised and extremely efficient, typical experiments with millions of spikes are clustered in minutes.
 The code also includes functions for noise removal and quality control.

 These methods have for far only been tested with data recorded with the [3Brain Biocam](http://www.3brain.com/biocam-system), we would be keen to other data sets.
 Steps 1 and 2 would have to be adjusted for other systems, step 3 is already rather generic.

-## Contributors
+# Contributors
 - [Matthias Hennig](http://homepages.inf.ed.ac.uk/mhennig/index.html): Spike sorting
 - [Oliver Muthmann](mailto:ollimuh@googlemail.com): Spike detection and localisation
 - [Martino Sorbaro](http://martinosorb.github.io): Spike sorting
 - [Cesar Juarez Ramirez](mailto:cesaripn2@gmail.com): Visualisation toolkit

+# References

+J.-O. Muthmann, H. Amin, E. Sernagor, A. Maccione, D. Panas, L. Berdondini, U.S. Bhalla, M.H.
+Hennig MH (2015).
+[Spike detection for large neural populations using high density multielectrode arrays](http://journal.frontiersin.org/article/10.3389/fninf.2015.00028/abstract).
+Front.
+Neuroinform.
+9:28. doi: 10.3389/fninf.2015.00028.